![[Paul Frederic]](paulfrederick.gif)

 A: P.D.

-A: Yes.
-In the 1980's there were also occasional puns about Magnus, P.D. in parody of the television detective.
+A: Only sometimes.
+Occasional Police Department jokes.
+I grew up in the 1980's, so there were also a few puns about Magnus, P.D. in parody of the television detective.

 Q: Have you ever given people some specious answer, just to satisfy them?